Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hamas has waged guerrilla warfare based on a network of tunnels where it keeps soldiers and weapons.

 The Al Qassam Brigades, the armed wing of Hamas, said on Wednesday that its fighters had killed 25 Israeli soldiers and wounded dozens more in the previous 72 hours in Gaza.
-An Al Qassam spokesman said Hamas fighters had attacked Israeli soldiers head-on and had set up two tunnels and a house.
-Reuters could not verify the claims.
+A spokesman for Al Qassam said Hamas fighters had attacked Israeli troops head-on and set up booby traps in two tunnels and a house.
+Reuters could not immediately verify the claims.

 On Wednesday, the Israeli military announced that its soldiers had discovered a network of tunnels, accessible via a spiral staircase and an elevator, deep under central Gaza City from homes belonging to Yahya Sinwar and other senior Hamas members.
-It said Hamas used the tunnels “for daily travel.”
+The force said Hamas used the tunnels “for daily movement.”

 Nguyen Quang Minh (according to Reuters)